Absurd, intelligent, bearded open communicator.

 I love feedback.
 Especially feedback as a means toward growth and self-improvement and growth together.
 If you don't, you might find me annoying or pedantic; just let me know, and I'll shut the hell up.
 But yeah, feedback rules, if given with love.

 Empowerment also rules.
 Why do something for someone else when you can teach them to do it for themselves?
-(I'm currently kicking myself for forgetting to teach my neighbor how to adjust her shift-lever after I tightened it up) Teach me things, and I'll teach you things.
+(I still wish I'd taught my West Oakland neighbor how to adjust her shift-lever after I tightened it up) Teach me things, and I'll teach you things.

 My high school teachers insist I'm a "renaissance man"; for now I think jack-of-all-trades is more accurate, and I'll grow into their title when I master one of them.